maximeallanic/nivuus-shell/ARCHITECTURE.md

 ./test-uninstall.sh    # Test remote uninstaller
 ```

-This architecture provides maximum simplicity while maintaining all the power and modularity of the original system.
+This architecture provides maximum cross-platform compatibility while maintaining all the power and modularity of the original system.
+The installer automatically adapts to any supported platform without requiring user intervention.